-- late 12c., "board, slab, plate," from Old French table "board, plank, writing table, picture" (11c.), and late Old English tabele, from West Germanic *tabal (cf. Old High German zabel, German Tafel), both the French and Germanic words from Latin tabula "a board, plank; writing table; list, schedule; picture, painted panel," originally "small flat slab or piece" usually for inscriptions or for games (source also of Spanish tabla, Italian tavola), of uncertain origin, related to Umbrian tafle "on the board."
+- late 12c., "board, slab, plate," from Old French table "board, square panel, plank; writing table; picture; food, fare" (11c.), and late Old English tabele "writing tablet, gaming table," from Germanic *tabal (cf. Dutch tafel, Danish tavle, Old High German zabel "board, plank," German Tafel).
+Both the French and Germanic words are from Latin tabula "a board, plank; writing table; list, schedule; picture, painted panel," originally "small flat slab or piece" usually for inscriptions or for games (source also of Spanish tabla, Italian tavola), of uncertain origin, related to Umbrian tafle "on the board."

 Figurative phrase turn the tables (1630s) is from backgammon (in Old and Middle English the game was called tables).
 Table talk "familiar conversation around a table" is attested from 1560s, translating Latin colloquia mensalis.
 Table-manners is from 1824.
 Table-hopping is first recorded 1943.
 The adjectival phrase under-the-table "hidden from view" is recorded from 1949; to be under the table "passed out from excess drinking" is recorded from 1913.
 Table tennis "ping-pong" is recorded from 1887.
 Table-rapping in spiritualism, supposedly an effect of supernatural powers, is from 1853.

 - table (v.)

 - mid-15c., "enter into a list, form into a list or catalogue," also "provide with food," from table (n.).
-In parliamentary sense, 1718, originally "to lay on the (speaker's) table for discussion," from table (n.).
-But in U.S. political jargon it has chiefly the sense of "to postpone indefinitely" (1866) via notion of "lay aside for future consideration."
+In parliamentary sense, 1718, originally "to lay on the (speaker's) table for discussion;" but in U.S. political jargon it has chiefly the sense of "to postpone indefinitely" (1866) via notion of "lay aside for future consideration."
 Related: Tabled; tabling.